lmparppei/Beat/Developer Documentation/About Beat.md

 # Plugins

 Plugins work through `JavaScriptCore`.
-It's a convoluted system, but the actual plugins relatively simple.
-They are run using a single class, `BeatPlugin`, and most relevant classes have `JSExports` protocols to make them compatible with the plugin API.
+It's a convoluted system, but the actual plugins are relatively simple.
+They run using a single class, `BeatPlugin`, and most relevant classes have `JSExports` protocols to make them compatible with the plugin API.

-Plugin Library downloads stuff from a hard-coded GitHub repository (https://github.com/lmparppei/BeatPlugins/ - see exact URL in the class).
-There is a chance that the plugins could do nefarious things, so all of those plugins are reviewed and approved by me, but Beat can run whatever you feed it.
+Plugin Library downloads stuff from a hard-coded GitHub repository (see exact URL in the class).
+There is a chance that the plugins could do nefarious things, so all of those plugins are reviewed and approved by me, but Beat can run whatever you feed it. **Supply-chain attack is possible**, but the plugin repo is separate from main app repo, and I can kill plugin support via the release if something bad happens.

 To be able to provide plugins to end users in the future, you need access to that repository.
-There is a script called `create_json.sh` in the repository, which packages all plugins and creates the external JSON file used by Plugin Library to serve the data.
+There is a script called `create_json.sh` in plugin repo, which can be used to package all plugins and create the external JSON file, whic is used by Plugin Library to serve the data.

-Most plugin API methods are documented in the wiki.
+Most plugin API methods are documented in the GitHub repository Wiki.

 # Beat File Format